How to get around the US TikTok ban

 How will TikTok be banned?

-It's important to note that, at this point, no one really knows what the ban will actually look like.
+It's important to note that, despite TikTok taking the initiative and blocking user access at the app level, no one really knows what the ban's will actually look like at a government level.
 Most likely, the app will be removed from the Apple App Store and Google Play Store, meaning people will no longer be able to download the app or any updates for it.
 This will mean that while users will still be able to access the app for a while, this lack of updates will eventually render it inoperable.

 Additionally, if the app is banned at an internet service provider (ISP) level – similar to India's 2020 ban of TikTok – users will need a VPN to spoof their location to a country where TikTok isn't banned to access the app.